radiorabe/raar/doc/api.md

 ## Authentication

 Authentication works over an API token passed as HTTP authorization token, as described in `swagger.json`.
-If Free IPA is configured, a successfull `POST` request to `v1/login` with `username` and `password` would return this token.
+The token may be passed in a HTTP header (`Authorization: Token token="abc"`) or as a query parameter (`?api_key=abc`).
+If Free IPA is configured, a successfull `POST` request to `v1/login` with `username` and `password` will return the user object containing this token.